 A lot of customers are saying, 'Time out.
 This is not OK -- you telling us that we have to chuck out the database that we have skills and experience on, and now we have to go to something that we've never worked with before.
 We're not OK that we spent six years implementing the current version and now you tell us that in five or six years' time, that version is going to be in end-of-support and we have to do a complete reimplementation and move again.'

 They're happy to look at a cloud solution, but you have to answer the tough questions.
 How are you going to keep me on a current version without me having to take up somebody else's upgrade cycle?
 How are you going to make sure that we don't have to do 300 hours of downtime a year because we're in a data center with somebody else who's in another country where they can only do an upgrade at a specific time?

 These are real challenges in the manufacturing space or in the high availability space for an oil company, for example.
 They're not OK with you saying.
 'We're going to take you down for 24 hours over the weekend and you don't get to choose that slot.'
 They just want a sensible solution.
 They want something that leverages their relational database skills, that is functionally capable and that they can have some confidence is going to do the job for them in the next five to 10 years.

-They don't have that confidence now in the mega-vendors because they recognize that the mega-vendors are being far more driven by their investors than by their customers.
-That's the reality, and I'm not critical of it -- I understand the dynamic -- but I think it's creating an opportunity for us.
+They don't have that confidence now in the mega-vendors because they that the mega-vendors are being far more driven by their investors than by their customers.
+That's the reality, and I'm not critical it -- I understand the dynamic -- but I think it's creating an opportunity for us.